apollographql/apollo-server/docs/source/features/plugins.md

   plugins: [
     {
-      requestDidStart(requestContext) {
+      /* The `requestDidStart` will be called when the request has started processing and more granular events — like `parsingDidStart` below — are executed when those particular events occur. */ requestDidStart(requestContext) {

-        /* Request-specific scope can be created here and used in more granular life-cycle events below. */ return {
+        /* Request-specific scope can be created here and used in more granular life-cycle events below. */

+        return {

           parsingDidStart(requestContext) {
+            /* This `parsingDidStart` life-cycle event is
+               called when parsing begins, but scoped within the `requestDidStart` server life-cycle event. */
           },

         }